dominodatalab/terraform-aws-eks/README.md

 ```

 This command will output a set of key-value pairs, extracted from the infrastructure setup, that can be used as inputs in the domino.yaml configuration file.

+## Domino Backups
+To make our backups safe we could use cross account backups, in case you want to apply this you can use the following [module](https://github.com/dominodatalab/terraform-aws-domino-backup) to enabled this.